raganwald/braythwayt.com/_posts/2015-01-29-how-i-write-books-with-github-and-leanpub.md

 ### leanpub as a business tool

-From a marketing and sales point of view, I have not tried other approaches, so I cannot comment on whether LeanPub is superior.
+From a marketing and sales point of view, I have not tried other approaches, so I cannot comment on whether Leanpub is superior.
 I do not publish printed works, not do I directly publish through distribtion channels like Amazon.
-I imagine LeanPub do provide some "walk-in traffic" for my book sales, I have seen spikes when a book of mine or a bundle is featured, but that is not my main motivation for using them.
+I imagine Leanpub do provide some "walk-in traffic" for my book sales, I have seen spikes when a book of mine or a bundle is featured, but that is not my main motivation for using them.

 ![Rewriting a Blog Post](/assets/images/history.png)

-What I like most about LeanPub is the "work in progress" model.
+What I like most about Leanpub is the "work in progress" model.
 I tend to rewrite blog posts furiously as I get feedback, and I do the same with books.
 Getting feedback during the writing process is very valuable to me.
 Presales don't hurt, obviously.
 I can tell you that I have abandoned at least two prospective books because the Internet yawned and didn't sign up to be informed when they were published.

-That feedback can be obtained in many ways, but it doesn't hurt that LeanPub makes it so easy to put up an unpublished book and get feedback, then publish it a morsel at a time if you decide to go ahead with the project.
+That feedback can be obtained in many ways, but it doesn't hurt that Leanpub makes it so easy to put up an unpublished book and get feedback, then publish it a morsel at a time if you decide to go ahead with the project.
 That's the whole idea behind "lean" publishing: Tighten and accelerate the feedback loop.

 ### closing the loop

 Which brings me to a close: My entire workflow revolves around tightening the write -> read -> feedback -> rewrite loop.
 Text files in [Markdown] format facilitate this.
 Trying material out in my blog using [GitHub Pages] facilitates this.
 [Pull requests in the browser][web-flow] facilitate this.
-And [LeanPub] facilitates this.
+And [Leanpub] facilitates this.
 Each piece works with the other pieces to write, be read, obtain feedback, and rewrite.

 The tools will continue to evolve, but I believe very strongly that this is the right track for me to be on: Tools that facilitate speed of publishing, feedback from the market, and collaboration with readers.